maxtoroq/maxtoroq.github.io/XCST/c/_template.md

 <div class="note" markdown="1">

 ###### Note: Differences with `xsl:template`
-Template is either rule or named, not both.
+`c:template` is either rule or named, not both.

 </div>